 In the 1800s, Chinese labourers began flocking to the Americas seeking work, many traveling on board dangerous ships and into even more dangerous situations.
 They made minimal pay, had few to no legal protections, and were a driving labour force in South America long before they started looking to California with the Gold Rush of the 1850s and the promise of wealth it had.
-Contract labourers or ‘coolies1‘ as they were known headed for California in the hopes of finding their fortunes, and encountered discrimination when they got there.
+Contract labourers or ‘coolies[1.
+Note for those not aware: In modern English this is a racial slur.]’ as they were known headed for California in the hopes of finding their fortunes, and encountered discrimination when they got there.

 White agitators organised boycotts and took other measures to drive Chinese labourers out of their communities.
 They argued that contract labourers were undercutting them, making it harder for them to find work, and many people supported them:

 In the 1870s, the Anti-Coolies Association and the Supreme Order of the Caucasians ran boycotts of Chinese businesses and laborers and caused riots in Chinatowns across the West.
 Many immigrants returned to China, while others fled to San Francisco, home to the largest Chinese community and Chinatown in the United States.